rucool/RUCOOL_Software_Bootcamp/README.md

 # Instructions to install Bash Shell
 ## Windows:
-    1. Download the Git for Windows [installer](https://gitforwindows.org/).
+    1. Download the Git for Windows installer (https://gitforwindows.org/).
     2. Run the installer and follow the steps below:
         1. Click on "Next" four times (two times if you've previously installed Git).
 You don't need to change anything in the Information, location, components, and start menu screens.
         2. From the dropdown menu, "Choosing the default editor used by Git", select "Use the Nano editor by default" (NOTE: you will need to scroll up to find it) and click on "Next".